Popingpo1/private-unleashed-2.0-flipperzero-firmware/README.md

 Many of you are asking about the password and truth be told too many people will misuse this for nefarious purposes regardless of any warnings against it.
 If you are a developer or wish to tinker around with your own equipment you can get in touch and we can discuss and I may just grant you access.

-Official dev site https://flipper-grabber.dev (not afflication to flipperc0d3r) here you can find a paid licensed version should you choose the blue pill
+Official dev site https://flipper-grabber.dev (no afflication to flipperc0d3r) here you can find a paid license version should you choose the blue pill

 Session 05a14d9ab3d95a961896eac192546e91696dcede2ced478dad79dee7cebb907134